fiaas/fiaas-deploy-daemon/README.md

 #### Deploying an application via CustomResourceDefinition

-In Kubernetes 1.7 and later you can deploy applications by creating a Application CustomResource
+You can deploy applications by creating a Application CustomResource

 ```yaml
 apiVersion: fiaas.schibsted.io/v1